AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 gives us the counterexample (when :ada:`X` is 50).
 As a result the code is not proven and we know we have an error to correct.

 Notice that the message says the assertion "might fail" even though clearly :program:`gnatprove` has an example for when failure is certain.
 That wording is a reflection of the fact that SPARK gives strong guarantees when the assertions are proven to hold, but does not guarantee that flagged problems are indeed problems.
 In other words, :program:`gnatprove` does not give false positives but false negatives are possible.
-The result is that if :program:`gnatprove` does not indicate a problem for the code under analysis we can be sure there is no problem, but if the tool does indicate a problem it may be wrong.
+The result is that if :program:`gnatprove` does not indicate a problem for the code under analysis we can be sure there is no problem, but if :program:`gnatprove` does indicate a problem the tool may be wrong.

 Initialization and Correct Data Flow
 ------------------------------------